 DEAR ABBY: I recently attended a bridal shower for my nephew's fiancee.
 My sister-in-law (the future mother-in-law of the bride) also attended the shower.
 She did not choose any gifts from the bride's registry, but decided instead to give the bride lingerie, including thong underwear.
 Frankly, I was shocked.
 I didn't think it was appropriate for either the mother or the future mother-in-law to give such intimate gifts.
 Am I wrong? -- FLUMMOXED IN FLORIDA

 DEAR FLUMMOXED: Shower guests are not restricted to items based solely upon the couple's registry.
 They can give whatever gift they wish to the bride and groom.
 Your sister-in-law chose something she thought the bride and groom would enjoy.
 Please try to be less judgmental and hope she was right.

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
-Write Dear Abby at www.DearAbby.com or P.O.
+Contact Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-For an excellent guide to becoming a better conversationalist and a more sociable person, order "How to Be Popular."
-Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Popularity Booklet, P.O.
+To order "How to Write Letters for All Occasions," send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby -- Letter Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
-(Shipping and handling are included in the price.)
+Shipping and handling are included in the price.